devraj88/Coding-Challenge/README.md

 # moviesDB
-A web app that shows movies info powered by PHP and OMDB Api.
+A web app that shows movies info using OMDB Api.